Ali ibn al-Fadl al-Jayshani: Revolt against Abdallah al-Mahdi Billah

 At this point, Ibn al-Fadl publicly renounced allegiance to Abdallah al-Mahdi Billah, who had revealed himself and established the Fatimid Caliphate in Ifriqiya in 909.
-The exact reason for Ibn al-Fadl's denunciation is not known; it may have been personal ambition, following his many successes, or disillusionment with al-Mahdi.
+The exact reason for Ibn al-Fadl's denunciation is unknown; it may have been due to personal ambition, following his many successes or disillusionment with al-Mahdi.
 Al-Mahdi evidently expected that the movement that had brought him to power in Ifriqiya would soon sweep eastwards towards Egypt, where his forces would link up with his Yemeni supporters.
 For this reason, he had sent to the Yemeni faithful a letter documenting his descent from Ja'far al-Sadiq, the last common imam recognized by Twelvers and Isma'ilis alike.
 This letter caused much unease and dissension, for not only was the claimed genealogy patently false, but al-Mahdi took pains to clarify that though he was the 'expected one' mahdī, his rule would not bring about the end times, but merely represent another link in a line of imams that was to continue endlessly into the future, thereby contradicting all millennialist expectations vested in his person.
+Historian Michael Brett even suggests that, since Ibn al-Fadl and Ibn Hawshab are explicitly said to have met in Yemen for the first time in 905/6, the story of their joint mission may have been an invention, although he too emphasizes that the doctrinal issues at stake are obscure.
 The historian Farhad Daftary labels Ibn al-Fadl as a 'Qarmatian', denoting his opposition to al-Mahdi's claims, much like the original Qarmatians in 899.
 Indeed, Ibn al-Fadl went as far as to declare himself to be the true mahdī instead.